Tahoe Fund Board Members provide generous support, leadership and inspiration.

 *Read full bio’s below by clicking the Board Member’s name above.

-Las Vegas native Tim Cashman currently serves on the boards of the Tahoe Regional Planning Agency, Las Vegas Chamber of Commerce, the Nevada Taxpayers Association and other business and community organizations.
+Las Vegas native Tim Cashman currently serves on the boards of the Tahoe Regional Planning Agency and the Nevada Taxpayers Association.
 Following graduation from Loyola Marymount University, Los Angeles, he joined his family’s heavy equipment business in Reno, eventually managing operations in Reno and Elko before being named Vice-President of Cashman Equipment.
-He is involved with Harley-Davidson dealerships in Nevada and Utah, and is a partner in FDC Group, LLC, a northern Nevada development company.
+He is co-owner of the Harley-Davidson dealerships in Southern Nevada and Utah.

-In addition to his business endeavors, Tim has also served on the Nevada Department of Transportation’s Blue Ribbon Task Force, the Nevada Electric Energy Policy Committee, the State of Nevada Commission on Ethics and the Southern Nevada YMCA Board of Directors.
-Since 2004 he has served as a trustee of the Keyser Foundation, a well-known Nevada philanthropic organization.
+In addition to his business endeavors, Tim has also served on the Nevada Department of Transportation’s Blue Ribbon Task Force, the Nevada Electric Energy Policy Committee and the State of Nevada Commission on Ethics.
+Since 2004 he has served as a trustee of the Keyser Foundation.

 Art Chapman has served as President of JMA Ventures for 20 years and has over 30 years of professional experience in real estate management and development.
 Before joining JMA, Chapman was Vice President of Campeau Corporation California, a $2 billion real estate development company.
 At Campeau, Chapman served as General Manager of Housing where he was responsible for multiple residential projects throughout California, including high rise condominiums in West Los Angeles, apartments in conjunction with the San Francisco and San Jose redevelopment agencies and the luxury condominium project at 333 Bush Street in the San Francisco Financial District.